HazyResearch/CaffeConTroll/README.md

 We cloned Caffe, so we follow nearly identical [install instructions](http://caffe.berkeleyvision.org/installation.html).
-Start with their instructions!
-One difference is that we only support OpenBLAS (we don't support Atlas).
-We use some new features of OpenBLAS, and so you'll want to use the included submodule in our git repo. *NB: the .travis.yml should always contain a working build script for Ubuntu, if you are confused about dependencies.*
+Start with their instructions! *NB: the .travis.yml should always contain a working build script for Ubuntu, if you are confused about dependencies.*

 * Step 1.
 Install the packages listed at the Caffe link.

 * Step 2.
-Clone our repository including the OpenBLAS submodule.
+Clone our repository

-> git clone --recursive git@github.com:HazyResearch/CaffeConTroll.git
+> git clone git@github.com:HazyResearch/CaffeConTroll.git

 * Step 3.
-Compile OpenBlas and install it, e.g., where CCT is the root directory of CcT.

-> make FC=gfortran && make install PREFIX=$CCT
+Copy config.sample to .config and edit .config to contain your paths.

 * Step 4.
-Copy config.sample to .config and edit .config to contain your paths.

-* Step 5.
 Build the executable.

 > make

-* Step 6.
+* Step 5.
 (Optional) If you want tests, you need to install Google's testing infrastructure, glog and gtest, as with Caffe.
 Then, make the test file.